WGUNDERWOOD/wgunderwood.github.io/_posts/2020-01-04-goodstein-sequences.markdown

   279935,
   4215754,
   84073323,
-  1937434592
+  1937434592,
+  \ldots
 )$$

-### Goodstein's Theorem
+### Goodstein's theorem

-It is tempting to conjecture that all the Goodstein sequences started from some $N \geq 5$ diverge to infinity.
-However, this is not true, due to a remarkable theorem of Goodstein TODO link this
+It is tempting to conjecture that all the Goodstein sequences started from some $N \geq 4$ diverge to infinity.
+However, this is not at all true, due to a remarkable theorem due to [Goodstein](https://en.wikipedia.org/wiki/Goodstein%27s_theorem).

 #### Theorem (Goodstein, 1944)

-Every Goodstein sequence converges to zero!
+Every Goodstein sequence eventually hits zero!

 ## Ordinal numbers

-Before we attempt a proof of Goodstein's theorem, it is helpful to introduce ordinal numbers.
+Before we attempt to prove Goodstein's theorem, it is helpful to introduce ordinal numbers.

 An ordinal number is a certain type of set which is very